Optimum Noise Mechanism for Differentially Private Queries in Discrete Finite Sets

-\begin{rem} It is worth noting that the MILP formulation can be extended straightforwardly to different expected costs definitions, by replacing the objective with a weighted linear combination of $f(\eta)$, $\rho=\sum_{\eta=1}^n w_{\eta}f(\eta)$, as well as to the minimization of $\delta$, which is the term $\sum_{\eta=0}^n y_{\eta} \le \delta, $ in \eqref{eq:y_eta_condition}, for a given $\epsilon$ and accuracy constraint.
-In the latter case the accuracy cost, i.e., error rate $\rho$, can be placed as a constraint. \end{rem}
+A possible useful variant of the optimization in \eqref{eq:MILP} that will be explored in our numerical results is to minimize $\delta$ instead, under a distortion constraint $\overline{\rho}$, i.e.:

-Note that since we are finding the optimum noise mechanism based on modulo addition between the query and the noise, we use modulo $(n+1)$ sum of $\eta$ and $\mu_{\XX}$ in~\eqref{eq:f_eta_constraint1},~\eqref{eq:eta_range}, and~\eqref{Eq:f0_constraint}.\footnote{This notation convention is mentioned at the beginning of Section~\ref{Sec:Modulo_Addition}.} This modulo operation makes these constraints circular.
-In the next sections we derive analytical solutions for some special database structures and corroborate the results in Section~\ref{Sec:Simulations} comparing the formulas with the MILP solutions obtained using Gurobi~\cite{gurobi} as a solver.
+In the next sections, we derive analytical solutions of \eqref{eq:MILP} that minimize the error probability $\rho^{ER} = 1 - f(0)$ for some special database structures and corroborate the results in Section~\ref{Sec:Simulations} comparing the formulas with the MILP solutions obtained using Gurobi~\cite{gurobi} as a solver.